mpromonet/webrtc-streamer/CONTRIBUTING.md

 # Contributing

 When contributing to this repository, please :
-- it's ok to suggest some evolution in issues but it is better to submit a Pull Request with what you like to share
+- prefer submission of a Pull Request than asking for new features,
 - explain in your Pull Request what you modified and why.